apache/directory-fortress-commander/README.txt

 # $M2_HOME/bin/mvn tomcat:redeploy
 ___________________________________________________________________________________
 ###################################################################################
-# SECTION 6:  Instructions to test Fortress Rest application
+# SECTION 6:  Instructions to test Fortress Web application using Solenium
 ###################################################################################

 Run the Selenium Web driver integration tests:
-# $M2_HOME/bin/mvn verify -DskipTests=false
+# $M2_HOME/bin/mvn verify -DskipTests=false -Dnoload

 Note: This test case depends on:

 a.
 SECTION 8 in directory-fortress-core README, 'Instructions to integration test using 'FortressJUnitTest'' has been executed.
-This step loads test data into the ldap server.
+This step needs test data loaded into the ldap server.

 b.
-Test data loaded from SECTION 4 of this document
+Sample Fortress Web security policy loaded in SECTION 4 of this document

 c.
-Firefox is loaded on target machine
+Firefox is installed to target machine